What is a GitHub App?

 Features

-- Automatic upload: Upload source translations from your repository to SimpleLocalize on every push
+- Automatic upload: Upload source translations from your repository on every push or pull request

 - Automatic download: Download updated translations and create pull requests for review

-- Triggers: Configure when uploads should happen (specific branches, file patterns)
+- Triggers: Configure when uploads and auto-translations should happen

 - Tags: Organize translations using tags for better project management